On a problem of Caro on $\mathbb{Z}_3$-Ramsey number of forests: Upper bounds

+This implies that either all the edges in between $C$ and $K_C$ are colored $1$, or there is a vertex $y \in C$ such that $K-C\cup \{y \}$ is the clique spanned by color $1$, which proves the claim.

-Suppose without loss of generality that $C$ is monochromatic with color $0$ and all other edges in the graph have color $1$.
+Suppose without loss of generality that the clique $Q$ spanned by one of the colors is monochromatic with color $0$ and all other edges in the graph have color $1$.

-If $|K-C| \leq 1$, then $K$ contains a monochromatic $K_n$, and hence a zero-sum copy of $F$.
-Also, if $|K-C|=2$, say, $K-C = \{u,v\}$ then we get a zero-sum copy of $F$ by embedding either a vertex of degree zero modulo $3$ of $F$ in $u$ and leaving $v$ spare, or embedding a vertex $x$ of degree $2$ modulo $3$ in $u$ and a leaf that is not adjacent to $x$ in $v$.
+If $|K-Q| \leq 1$ or $|Q| \leq 2$, then $K$ contains a monochromatic $K_n$, and hence a zero-sum copy of $F$.
+Also, if $|K-Q|=2$, say, $K-Q = \{u,v\}$ then we get a zero-sum copy of $F$ by embedding either a vertex of degree zero modulo $3$ of $F$ in $u$ and leaving $v$ spare, or embedding a vertex $x$ of degree $2$ modulo $3$ in $u$ and a leaf that is not adjacent to $x$ in $v$.

-From now on, we may assume that $|K-C| \geq 3$ and $|C| \geq 3$.
-Let $f$ be a leaf of $F$ and $p$ be its parent.
-We will embed $F$ in $K$ in a way such that $p$ and a number congruent to $2$ modulo $3$ of its neighbors, including $f$, are embedded in $C$, and the spare vertex of $K$ is in $K-C$.
+From now on, we may assume that $|K-Q| \geq 3$ and $|Q| \geq 3$.
+Let $p$ be a parent of a leaf $f$ with $2 \leq d(p) \leq n-3$ (such a vertex exists from the hypothesis of the statement).
+We will embed $F$ in $K$ in a way such that $p$ and a number congruent to $2$ modulo $3$ of its neighbors, including $f$, are embedded in $Q$, and the spare vertex of $K$ is in $K-Q$.
 If we have such an embedding, by switching either $f$ or $p$ with the spare vertex, we can get copies of $F$ with zero sum.
-To get such an embedding, we first embed $p$, $f$ and as many neighbors of $p$ as possible in $K-C$.
-Moving at most two neighbors of $p$ to $C$, we get $2$ modulo $3$ neighbors in $K-C$.
+To get such an embedding, we first embed $p$, $f$ and as many neighbors of $p$ as possible in $Q$.
+Moving at most two neighbors of $p$ to $K-Q$, we get $2$ modulo $3$ neighbors in $Q$ and a spare vertex in $K-Q$.

 \end{proof}